 Children Desiring God in “Liceo Cristiano Rev. Juan Bueno” Christian Schools

 One of the parents in our Christian school (Escuela Cristiana Oasis) is the Christian Education Director of a network of Christian schools called “Liceos Cristianos Rev. Juan Bueno,” which are part of the Assemblies of God and are spread throughout Latin America.
 In El Salvador, they have 37 schools and approximately 6,000 students enrolled.
 This dear brother has been greatly moved as he saw God’s work in his own children, who attend our Christian school and were being taught about God using CDG materials.
 He asked us to consider working to bring CDG to the schools he represents.
 God opened the door and gave us the grace to print CDG student workbooks in El Salvador for ease of distribution, and to bless all those children.
-The receptiveness within the Christian schools was great, so much so that they asked us to accompany them in their monthly training meeting
+The receptiveness within the Christian schools was great, so much so that they asked us to accompany them in their monthly training meetings

 Children Desiring God in El Salvador

 In 2003, we began using Children Desiring God in the Sunday school classes of our church, Iglesia Cimiento Estable.
 It was an answer to our prayers, because we were yearning for material that could lead our children to know God, to stand in awe of His greatness, and to enjoy all His wonders.
 We began teaching children in our church, then in our Christian school, Escuela Cristiana Oasis.
 We have approximately 570 students currently using CDG in Spanish in the school, ranging from preschool to high school.
 Using these curricula brought about significant changes in the lives of the children, so much so that we were able to witness how their hearts began to be softened and inclined to God, seeking to experience Him in everyday life.
-The parents of our students also began to notice a significant change in their children, and many of them sought us out and began to attend our church, yearning for good, healthy teaching of the truth of
+The parents of our students also began to notice a significant change in their children, and many of them sought us out and began to attend our church, yearning for good, healthy teaching of the truth of Scripture

 This is the fourth in a series of posts to help you prepare your staff, volunteers, classroom, and parents for fall Sunday School.